holoviz/panel/doc/how_to/interactivity/bind_component.md

 ---

-## Binding the parameters on components
+## Binding parameters on components

 The power to binding parameters to components can be used with all of Panel's widgets and panes, which makes it easy to create powerful components.
 An example is by binding a parameter to the `page_size` of the [Tabulator](../../reference/widgets/Tabulator) widget.
 This will allow you to change the page size of the table with the slider.